StochasticBiology/hypertraps-ct/README.md

 with the above observations would now reflect the transitions 001->001 (i.e. remaining in state 001) and 001->011.

+*If you're not interested in continuous time, uncertain data, priors, or old data formats, skip to the next section now.*

+For continuous-time inference, HyperTraPS works with a time window for each observed transition, specified via a start time and an end time.
+If the start time and end time are equal, the transition is specified as taking exactly that time.
+If start time = 0 and end time = Inf, the transition can take any amount of time, which is mathematically equivalent to the case without continuous time.
+In general, the start and end times specify an allowed set of durations for the given transition, allowing uncertain timings to be accounted for.

+In R, these start and end times are vectors specified by `starttimes` and `endtimes`.
+At the command line, they are stored in files accessed by the `--starttimes` and `--endtimes` flags.
+In both cases, absent start times means that all start times are assumed to be zero; absent end times means that all end times are assumed to be Inf.

+The digit 2 can be used to reflect uncertainty in a state.
+For example,

+`0 2 1`

+corresponds to an observation where the first feature is absent, the second feature may be present or absent, and the third feature is present.

+HyperTraPS also accepts descriptions of prior distributions on parameters.
+For the moment these are assumed to be uniform in log parameter space, and are specified by the min and max for each distribution.
+At the command line these values should be passed as a single file, given by `--priors`, with two columns and N rows, where the ith row gives the minimum and maximum value for parameter i.
+In R this should be provided as a matrix `priors` with two columns and N rows.
+Remember that N, the number of parameters, will depend on the model structure chosen and the number of features in the system.
+For example, the 3-feature system above and the default model structure (2, referring to L^2 parameters) would have N = 9.

+*If you're not interested in old data formats, skip to the next section now.*

 For compatibility with older studies, a different input format is possible at the command-line.
 When a single file containing a matrix of observations is provided, it is by default assumed that this gives cross-sectional observations.
 But the `--transitionformat` flag can be used to interpret this matrix as paired "before" and "after" observations.
 Now, the matrix should contain the "before" states as *odd* rows (starting from row 1) and the "after" states as *even* rows.

 For example,